Electric car: Public charging

 Some companies are building battery swapping stations, to substantially reduce the effective time to recharge.
-Some electric cars (for example, the BMW i3) have an optional gasoline range extender.
+Some electric cars (for example, the BMW i3) have an optional petrol range extender.
 The system is intended as an emergency backup to extend range to the next recharging location, and not for long-distance travel.

 Vehicle-to-grid: uploading and grid buffering

 During peak load periods, when the cost of generation can be very high, electric vehicles with vehicle-to-grid capabilities could contribute energy to the grid.
 These vehicles can then be recharged during off-peak hours at cheaper rates while helping to absorb excess night time generation.
 The batteries in the vehicles serve as a distributed storage system to buffer power.

+A 2022 report from Stanford University questioned the wisdom of charging electric vehicles at night.

 Lifespan

 As with all lithium-ion batteries, electric vehicle batteries may degrade over long periods of time, especially if they are frequently charged to 100%; however, this may take at least several years before being noticeable.
 A typical warranty is 8 years or 100000 mi, but for non-professional drivers mileage may not be relevant, and the batteries usually last much longer, perhaps 15 to 20 years in the car and then more years in another use.